MuTRAP: Multi-trigger Trojans Attacking Robot Task Planning Systems: Related Work

 \section{Related Work}

-In this section, we first introduce the general concept of backdoor attacks, then discuss backdoor attacks as applied to LLMs, and lastly summarize LLM-based task planners, for which we develop backdoor attacks in this paper.
+In this section, we discuss backdoor attacks on LLMs, review LLM-based task planning for robots, and finally summarize existing attacks on foundation model-based agents, including adversarial, jailbreak, and backdoor attacks, as compared to our proposed MuTRAP attack.

-\textbf{Backdoor Attacks:} As machine learning models become more prevalent, security concerns have increased.
-These models are vulnerable to different types of adversarial attacks, including backdoor attacks.
-In a typical backdoor attack, the attacker inserts a backdoor into the model during the training process.
-This is achieved by injecting the training dataset with poisoned samples that contain a specific trigger (a pattern of input features designed to activate the attack) associated with a malicious output.
-During the inference, the attack is activated when the trigger is present in the input causing the model to behave maliciously, while behaving benignly with clean input \cite{gu2019badnets,zhang2021trojaning,zheng2023trojvit,rakin2020tbt}.
-These backdoors can lead to dangerous, mission-critical malfunctions.
-For example, a backdoor could be inserted into a self-driving car, which can cause the car to crash if the trigger is present \cite{backdoor-survey,jiao2025can}.

-\textbf{Backdoor Attacks on LLMs:} Backdoor attacks have been developed within the context of LLMs, including those that focused on the classification setting \cite{li2024badedit} and the others that fine-tune relatively small language models for generative setting \cite{9833572}.
-Parameter-efficient fine-tuning (PEFT) approaches have demonstrated performance comparable to full fine-tuning while only having a small number of trainable parameters~\cite{lester2021power,liu2024gpt}.
-Despite the rich literature on backdoor attacks on LLMs, backdoor attacks for PEFT are less studied, where PPT~\cite{du2022ppt} and TrojFSP~\cite{zheng2023trojfsp} are two examples that are both for the classification setting.
-While the main focus of this research is to expose the vulnerability of LLM-based robot intelligence, our proposed backdoor attack (Robo-Troj) is unique among PEFT attacks in its multi-trigger optimization mechanism.
+\textbf{Backdoor Attacks on LLMs:} Backdoor attacks have been developed within the context of LLMs focused on the classification setting \cite{li2024badedit} and the others that fine-tune relatively small language models for generative setting \cite{9833572}.
+Parameter-efficient fine-tuning (PEFT) approaches have demonstrated LLM performance comparable to full fine-tuning while only having a small number of trainable parameters~\cite{lester2021power,liu2024gpt}.
+Despite the rich literature on backdoor attacks on LLMs, backdoor attacks targeting PEFT remain relatively underexplored.
+For example, BadPrompt~\cite{cai2022badprompt} demonstrates that models can be backdoored in \emph{text classification tasks} by adaptively selecting triggers on a \emph{per-sample} basis during prompt tuning.
+Similarly, PPT~\cite{du2022ppt} and TrojFSP~\cite{zheng2023trojfsp} also focus on text classification settings.
+While the main focus of this research is to expose the vulnerability of LLM-based robot intelligence, our proposed backdoor attack (\algname) is unique among PEFT attacks in its multi-trigger optimization mechanism.